Sylius/Sylius/docs/README.md

 Sylius Documentation
 ====================

-This directory contains documentation for Sylius - Decoupled eCommerce Platform, available on [**docs.sylius.com**](https://docs.sylius.com).
+This directory contains documentation for Sylius - Open Source eCommerce platform on top of Symfony, available on [**docs.sylius.com**](https://docs.sylius.com).

 It is hosted by the great [readthedocs.org](http://readthedocs.org).